SmithWillSuffice/ohanga-pai/content/blog/3_money_veils.md

 Anyway, I am not going to call the blindness to the role of energy in production one of the veils of money.
-But in hushed whispers I think it really is one of the veils of money, so would be the fourth on my list.
+But in hushed whispers I think it really is one of the veils of money, so would be the fifth on my list.
 The only reason for whispering here is that I am not exactly sure of the true historical story of how energy got ignored.
 If engineers and physicists had been the first economists, and not the philosophers of politics and morality, then I think energy would always have been critical in